Chinese rover powers up devices in pioneering moon mission

-BEIJING (AP) — China’s space agency says all systems are go for its spacecraft and rover that have made a pioneering landing on the far side of the moon.
+BEIJING (AP) — All systems are go as a Chinese spacecraft and rover power up their observation equipment after making a first-ever landing on the far side of the moon, the Chinese National Space Administration said.

-The National Space Administration posted a photo on its website late Friday showing the rover stopped at a point not far from where the Chang’e 4 craft touched down the previous day.
+The Jade Rabbit 2 rover has succeeded in establishing a digital transmission link with a relay satellite that sends data back to the Beijing control center, the space agency said in a posting late Friday on its website.

-The posting says the Jade Rabbit 2 rover had succeeded in establishing a digital transmission link with a relay satellite that sends data back to the Beijing control center.
-The rover’s radar and panoramic camera have also been activated and are working normally.
+The rover’s radar and panoramic camera have been activated and are working normally, it said.
+A photo released by the agency showed the rover stopped at a point not far from where the Chang’e 4 spacecraft touched down Thursday.

-The mission is the first to the side of the moon that faces away from Earth.
-Previous moon landings have been on the near side.
+Chang’e 4, named after a Chinese moon goddess, is the first craft to make a soft landing on the moon’s far side, which faces away from Earth.
+Previous landings, including one by China’s Chang’e 3 in 2013, have been on the near side.

 Most Read Nation & World Stories